 The advantage gets even bigger when you chat internationally.
 Again, messaging is cheap and SMS is expensive — and often doesn’t work internationally due to carrier network incompatibility.

-Add security concerns to the picture, and messaging wins again, particularly with services like BBM Protected offering multiple levels of encryption for government and enterprise settings.
+Add security concerns to the picture, and messaging wins again, particularly with services like BBM Enterprise (formerly known as BBM Protected) offering multiple levels of encryption for government and enterprise settings.

 SMS does have one key advantage: the network effect.
 Just about everyone with a mobile phone can send and receive it.
 Though messaging apps are cross-platform, they depend on both senders and receivers using the same app to communicate.

 Going back to the fact that OTT apps offer internet protocol (IP)-based messaging and voice, they also effectively cut operators out of the deal.
 This is all particularly problematic for operators, as SMS has become a significant source of revenue.

 While others are going head-to-head with operators, BlackBerry wants to work with operators.
 Today, BBM-carrier partnership opportunities fall into two broad categories.

 The first is offering BBM to carriers as a channel for delivering ads, content or payment solutions directly to their wireless subscribers.
 This is available in markets of BBM strength, where over 10% of the smartphone population uses it (Indonesia, South Africa, etc.).
 As most operators have set up internal teams focused on these opportunities, they don’t have the destination site to monetize them fully.

 BBM is that destination.
 Because of our high levels of engagement (72% of our monthly active users employ BBM daily), BBM offers a highly effective way to merchandise carrier offerings to customers.
 The business model is based on revenue sharing.